We are a community of intention. Get to know the Collective.

 Indianapolis, IN

-Charlie Redd (she/her) is a sound healer and wellness teacher.
+Charlie Redd is a sound healer and wellness teacher.
 At the core of everything that she does is a passion a mission to create spaces where people from marginalized groups can show up as their whole selves.

 Board